Gifted and Talented Service Design and Curriculum

 The Gifted and Talented Program focuses on the acceleration of subject content within each of the core academic areas of Language Arts, Mathematics, Science, and Social Science.
 Students who exhibit advanced intellectual development in one or more of the core subject areas (i.e., language arts, sciences, mathematics, social science) are identified and participate in the Gifted and Talented Program.

-Kindergarten GT qualified students are grouped once a week from 60-90 minutes for services beginning on March 1.
+- Kindergarten GT qualified students are grouped once a week from 60-90 minutes to receive services beginning on March 1.

-In grades 3 through 5, students receive accelerated and differentiated instruction based on strengths and needs in mathematics and English language arts and reading, resulting in mastery of all the 3rd, 4th, 5th, and some 6th grade standards by the end of fifth grade.
+- In grades 3 through 5, GT students receive accelerated and differentiated instruction based on strengths and needs in mathematics and English language arts and reading.
 Science and social studies core curricula are covered using gifted strategies.
+All GT students participate in research, makerspace, and/or STEM as part of their small group RLA time a minimum of twice per week.

 In middle school, students participate in GT courses in their area of strength in math, science, and/or ELA Humanities.

-● In ELA Humanities, students participate in a humanities-based course to learn accelerated standards which prepares them to take English I (normally a 9th grade course) in the 8th grade.
+● In RLA Humanities, students participate in a humanities-based course to learn accelerated standards which prepares them to take English I (normally a 9th grade course) in the 8th grade.

 ● Social studies are taken in an Honors classroom for gifted students.
 However, with the inclusion of the humanities in ELA Humanities, students are prepared for AP Human Geography when they attend high school in ninth grade and AP World History in tenth grade.

-● In mathematics, students learn 6th, 7th, and 8th grade standards in two years, which prepares them to take the Algebra high school credit course in 8th grade.
+● In mathematics, students in grade 6 learn 6th and 7th grade standards.
+Students in grade 7 learn 7th and 8th grade standards.
+This acceleration prepares students to take the Algebra high school credit course in eighth grade.● In science, students learn 6th, 7th, and 8th grade standards in two years, which prepares them to take the Biology high school credit course in the 8th grade.